TomatenKuchenDEV/docs/docs/privatevoice-en.md

 `permission add <User>`

-Alternatively, you can use the select menu in your voice channel.
+Alternatively, you can use the select menu in your private channel.

 ## Remove user

-Remove the specified user from your voice channel and remove their permissions to rejoin.
+Kicks the specified user from your voice channel and remove their permissions to rejoin.

 `permission remove <User>`

+## Add a moderator

+Moderators can, like the owner, use all private channel commands.
+They also have Stream permissions.

+`permission addmod <User>`

+## Remove a moderator

+`permission removemod <User>`

 ## Set the user limit